-Under this NOFO, EDA expects to notify applicants of its decision in writing approximately 60-90 days after the Full Application Deadline.
-If a Full Application is selected for funding, the EDA Grants Officer will issue a signed grant award (Form CD-450), which is the authorizing financial assistance award document and includes the DOC Financial Assistance Standard Terms and Conditions and Special Award Conditions as described in Section F.2.ii (p.
-25).
+Under this NOFO, EDA expects to notify applicants of its decision in writing approximately 60-90 days after the application deadline.
+If an application is selected for funding, the EDA Grants Officer will issue a signed grant award (Form CD-450), which is the authorizing financial assistance award document and includes the DOC Financial Assistance Standard Terms and Conditions and Special Award Conditions as described in section F.2 (p.
+26).

 By signing Form CD-450, the applicant agrees to comply with all award provisions.
 EDA will provide Form CD-450 via email through Grants Online or its successor electronic grants management system.
 The email will provide the authorized representative with instructions on how to create an account with Grants Online to view and sign the award.
 The applicant must sign and return the Form CD-450 without modification within 30 days of the date of EDA's signature on the form.
-Failure to sign and return the CD-450 during this timeframe may be considered grounds for appropriate enforcement action pursuant to 2 C.F.R. § 200.338 ("Remedies for noncompliance"), INCLUDING AWARD TERMINATION.
+Failure to sign and return the CD-450 during this timeframe may be considered grounds for appropriate enforcement action pursuant to 2 C.F.R. § 200.339 ("Remedies for noncompliance"), INCLUDING AWARD TERMINATION.